How to care for Dry Skin Types

 The following skin care treatments have the best chance to improve the skin’s natural barrier function, which promotes water retention.
 Face-friendly moisturisers for dry skin should feature the following ingredients:

 Always opt for fragrance-free products and avoid treatments featuring synthetic ingredients.
-Do not use soaps, as they contain artificial fragrances and chemicals as they irritate and dry out the skin.
+Do not use soaps, as they contain artificial fragrances and chemicals as they irritate and dry out the already flaky skin.
+Those with sensitive skin can also have patches of flaky and dry skin from products that have dried out their skin barrier.
+Dry and sensitive skin can become the common skin profile for a person as dehydrated skin means there are layers of further damage past the outer layer of skin.

 At Boniik, our goal is to keep your skin as hydrated, voluminous and supple as the years go by!
 Unsure about your particular skin type?
 Find out your specific skin type before you embark on your journey for radiant, healthy skin.